If your child is in their senior high school year or approaching it, then thoughts of college will be weighing heavily on your mind.

 If you give your child an allowance, do they burn through it at an alarming rate, or do they save for the things they really want or need?

 Having money management skills before they leave the nest will help them immensely when they start college.

 If you’ve come to the end of this article and are starting to realize that your young person perhaps isn’t quite college ready, you don’t have to panic!
 There are so many things that you as a parent can do to help get them there or help them find the right path to take after high school.

-I have created The Starting College Playbook For Parents (And Students), which aims to cut through all the misinformation about starting college and give you the best tactics on how to approach it and how to prepare your young person.
+At College to Career Catalyst, I aim to cut through all the misinformation about starting college and give you the best tactics on how to approach it and how to prepare your young person.

 Being college-ready also applies to you as the parent!